Andy Rubin is Chairman of Pentland Brands Ltd, a director of Pentland Group plc and non-executive director of JD Sports Fashion Plc.

 Tere is the Pro Vice-Chancellor (External Relations) at Southampton Solent University and a Board Director of the Southampton Business Improvement District.
 At the University, his remit covers all external relations, including marketing, communications, news media, alumni, philanthropy, commercial partnerships, community engagement, international and student recruitment.
 He has held senior level roles in both public and private sector education providers for more than a decade, across the UK, Australia and New Zealand.

 The founding director of Development Professionals Ltd, Philip is responsible for helping clients to improve organisation, team and individual performance.
 This is achieved by facilitating the design of business strategy; by developing management and teamwork skills; and by integrating leadership, learning and action through coaching.

 After 11 years as a management development specialist and HR business partner with HSBC, Steve resumed his academic career in firstly with Chichester University and since 2014 with Regents University London where he is currently the Interim Dean of the Business and Management Faculty.

 Michelle has over 15 years’ experience of strategic and organisational planning, risk and performance management in public and third sector organisations.
-She is currently Deputy Director Governance and Planning at the National Deaf Children’s Society and is on the steering group of the Not-for-profit sector Strategy and Planning Forum.
+She is currently Deputy Director Governance and Planning at the National Deaf Children’s Society.

 Darren Dalcher is Professor of Project Management at the University of Hertfordshire and Visiting Professor at the University of Iceland.
 He is the founder and Director of the National Centre for Project Management, an interdisciplinary centre of excellence operating in collaboration with industry, government, charities, NGOs and the learned societies.